 What Is the Impact of Child Support Arrears on Credit?

 Unpaid child support can show up on credit reports and negatively impact credit scores.
+Under the Fair Credit Reporting Act (FCRA), child support arrears exceeding $1,000 may be reported to credit bureaus, potentially lowering your FICO score by 50-100 points depending on your credit history.
 The custodial parent can report the arrears to credit bureaus once the amount exceeds $1,000.

 This can make it difficult for the non-custodial parent to qualify for loans, mortgages, credit cards, and other financing.
 Resolving arrears is important for restoring credit.